flotiq/flotiq-demo-portfolio-nextjs/README.md

 ### Flotiq codegen - install SDK

-This project usses [Flotiq API SDK](https://www.npmjs.com/package/@flotiq/flotiq-api-sdk) library for types safety and IDE autocompletion of user data types.
+This project uses [Flotiq API SDK](https://www.npmjs.com/package/@flotiq/flotiq-api-sdk) library for types safety and IDE autocompletion of user data types.

 If you make any changes (additions or deletions) to the `content type definitions` in your Flotiq account, you need to run: